Lesson 4 of 5

 Choosing Your Call Strike

-• If you want to exit: sell closer to ATM calls for more premium and higher assignment probability
+• Want to exit?
+Sell closer to ATM for more premium and higher chance of getting called away at a profit.

 Never Sell Calls Below Your Cost Basis (Usually)

-If your cost basis is $48 and you sell a $45 call, you could be forced to sell shares at $45 — locking in a $3/share loss.
-The only exception is if you have already collected enough premium over multiple cycles to make the overall trade profitable.
-Always know your total cost basis before choosing a strike.
+If your cost basis is $48 and you sell a $45 call, you could be forced to sell shares at $45 -- that's a $3/share locked-in loss.
+The only exception: if you've collected so much premium over multiple cycles that the overall trade is still profitable.
+But for most traders, the rule is simple: calls above cost basis.
+Period.

 Managing Covered Calls

-• Covered calls generate income from shares you already own and lower your cost basis further.
+• Covered calls generate income from shares you already own.
+Your cost basis drops with every premium collected.

-• Target 0.20-0.30 delta for a balanced probability of keeping shares vs. collecting decent premium.
+• Target 0.20-0.30 delta to balance keeping shares vs. collecting meaningful premium.

 Quick Check